What you get

 1 —

-I worked with Three on a massive brand campaign called Sing It Kitty, identifying the best form/s of humour to use.
-The ads featured a singing cat and her bicycling owner.
+I worked with Three on a massive campaign called #Sing It Kitty, identifying the best form/s of humour to use.

 The business result?